Universe in a black hole in Einstein$-$Cartan gravity

-Quarks and leptons, that compose all stars, are fermions described in relativistic quantum mechanics by the Dirac equation.
+{\bf 3.
+Spin fluid}\\ \\ Quarks and leptons, which compose all stars, are fermions described in relativistic quantum mechanics by the Dirac equation.
 Since Dirac fields couple minimally to the torsion tensor, the torsion of spacetime at microscopic scales does not vanish in the presence of fermions \cite{ScKi,Niko,Dir}.
-At macroscopic scales, such particles can be averaged and described as a spin fluid \cite{Niko,avert,HHK,Kuc,Gas,torsion1}.
-Even if the spin orientation of particles is random, the terms quadratic in the spin tensor in (\ref{GR}) do not vanish.
+A correct coupling of fermions to torsion should treat spinors as anticommuting fields \cite{Cha}.
+At macroscopic scales, such particles can be averaged and described as a spin fluid \cite{Niko,avert,HHK,Gas,Bre,torsion1,Kuc}.
+Even if the spin orientation of particles is random, the terms quadratic in the spin tensor in equation (\ref{GR}) do not vanish.
 These terms are significant only at densities of matter much higher than the density of nuclear matter because of the factor $\kappa^2$.